Get detailed process information on a Windows machine [tasklist command]

 Hello.

 It's the end of the year.
-This year was really hot.
+Wow, it was hot this year.

-I'd like to experience the four seasons a little more in my daily life next year.
+Next year, I hope to experience the changing seasons a bit more in my daily life.

-how do you check the process status of your Windows machine?
-If you just want a quick look, you might use Task Manager or Resource Monitor.
+how do you all check the process status on your Windows machines?
+If you just want a quick overview, you probably use Task Manager or Resource Monitor.

-However, while they are easy to understand visually, sometimes you want to see more detailed information like in Linux.
+However, while those are visually easy to understand, sometimes you want to see more detailed information, like in Linux, right?

 Example of using the tasklist command